 - Privacy and security is important when using a video conferencing tool.
 Please review the Privacy and Security recommendations on this page before using Zoom.

 - Zoom can be used in browser or in standalone applications on a computer or smartphone.

 - Only the host needs an account to hold a Zoom meeting.
 People attending a meeting don’t need an account.

 - Testing, testing, testing!
-Before you use Zoom in the classroom, try out all the different features you think you might use to get familiar.
+Before you use Zoom in the classroom, try out all the different features you think you might use to get familiar with them.

 - For tips on improving the quality of the video you send over Zoom, see our Filming Recommendations page.

 UMW Zoom accounts are managed by IT Support Services.
 Please contact them if you have any questions or issues getting your account setup.

 Hosting a Meeting and Inviting Students

 Once you have created an account, hosting a meeting is as easy as selecting “Host a Meeting” from the browser or “New Meeting” from the desktop application.

 There are multiple way to invite a student or students to a meeting.
 The Zoom support documentation goes through all the ways that you might invite people to join you in a meeting.

 While most modern video/webcams, microphones, and browsers work with Zoom, it is important to test out your setup before any meeting.
 You can find suggestions and more information about system requirements when using Zoom on their website.
 You can also find out more information about testing your audio, video, and screen-sharing on the Zoom website.

 Using Zoom for Virtual Office Hours

 Zoom is a great option for meeting with students one-on-one for office hours or advising.
 You can: